apollographql/gatsby-theme-apollo/packages/gatsby-theme-apollo/README.md

 ### Layout

-The `Layout` should be used to wrap every page that gets created.
+The `Layout` should wrap every page that gets created.
 It configures `react-helmet` and sets the meta description tag with data from the `siteMetadata` property in your Gatsby config.
 It also sets the favicon for the page to the Apollo "A" logo.

 | Prop name | Type | Required |
 | --------- | ---- | -------- |